david-a/echoes/Resources.md

 **Mystical Depth:** The ancient Hebrew alphabet carries thousands of years of mystical tradition, from Kabbalistic interpretations to ancient Mesopotamian cosmology.
 This provides a rich foundation for exploring themes of creation, destruction, wisdom, and the nature of reality itself.

 **Cultural Authenticity:** By drawing from authentic ancient sources rather than generic fantasy tropes, the series can appeal to audiences interested in real historical mythology while creating a unique, memorable world that stands out in the crowded animation market.
+Each species will have a unique culture and history, to slowly reveal as the series progresses, e.g. slipping a few words in ancient language (each species has its own language - Hebrew, Phoenician, Akkadian, Sumerian, Babylonian, etc.) here and there.

 ## Characters - Heroes